Rank / Rating: ENS-Ensign

-David was inducted into the Navy in California on May 7, 1942.
+David enlisted in the Navy in California on May 7, 1942.
 He was sent to train in the V-12 program at Carroll College, Helene, Montana receiving his commission as an Ensign in the USNR.
-He boarded Indianapolis July 1, 1943.
+He boarded Indianapolis on April 11, July 1945, only three months before Indy sailed from Hunter's Point on July 16, 1945.

 His older brothers George and Ransom served in WWII and survived.
 David the youngest brother was killed aboard Indianapolis July 30, 1945.